23 Aug 2024

 EPBC Act conservation status: Endangered

-The endangered eastern quoll is the only quoll that comes in two distinct colour patterns—orange-tan colour and jet black.
+The Endangered eastern quoll is the only quoll that comes in two distinct colour patterns—orange-tan colour and jet black.
 Furry, feisty and inquisitive, this often-elusive marsupial eats grasses and berries and insects, but when pushed, can take down prey almost their own size.

 Eastern quolls likely became locally extinct on mainland Australia around 50 years ago, following a century of persecution by people, but also hunted by the European red fox.
 You can still spot them in fox-free Tasmania, but worryingly, the island state is no longer the stronghold it once was.
 There are threats from the intensification of agriculture, dogs, cats, road mortality, and shifting weather patterns observed in Tasmania over the past 20 years.